jraillard/parkndeploy/doc/step0_studying_devops.md

 - `DELIVER` : Deploy your application consistently and reliably, configure managed infrastructure, be able to deliver frequently
 - `OPERATE` : Maintain, control and get feedback on your application through monitoring, alerting and troubleshooting on production environments

-Embrace the `DevOps` is in vogue; it is a proven methodology :star:.
+Embrace the `DevOps` is in vogue; it is a proven methodology. :star:

 In this initiation course we will focus on :
 - `DEVELOP` : Be able to package both frontend and backend into deployable artifacts